 This tutorial explains the essentials of projection mapping.
-It will guide you through the process of installing a projection mapping artwork, using the plug-n-play LAZR 4G™ outdoor video mapping projection system.
+It will guide you through the process of installing a projection mapping artwork, with the use of the LAZR 4G™ plug-n-play outdoor video mapping projection system.

 The main, factor that determines the feasibility of your projection mapping idea, is the properties of the illuminated surface.
 You need to analyze the illuminated surface quality and ask these three questions: